All Episodes

 I'd help him.

-Uh Andy Signor from uh Screen Junkies, he founded Screen Junkies.
+Andy Signore from Screen Junkies.

 Do you know his story?

-Where like he like he messed around with a fan or something once, and then she accused him of all sorts of stuff, and uh they ran him out of his own company on something that was like consensual.
+We're like, he like, he messed around with a fan or something once, and then she accused him of all sorts of stuff.

-I mean, they got him away from his own company, and uh these other guys wanted full control of it without him around.
+I mean, they got him away from his own company, and these other guys wanted full control of it without him around.

 And as I get older, I'm like, you know what?